andre-j3sus/isel-leic-notes/5th-semester/tvs/3-system-shared-environment.md

   * When a socket is inactive, it is not listening for connections, and so the service cannot be started;
 * **Target**
   * `.target`;
+  * _A synchronization point for other units.
+Usually used to start enabled services on boot._
   * Targets are used for **grouping and ordering units**.
 They are somewhat of a rough equivalent to runlevels in that at different targets, different services, sockets, and other units are started.
 Unlike runlevels, they are much more free-form and you can easily make your own targets for ordering units, and targets have dependencies among themselves.

 ---